JosueTavaress/JosueTavaress/README.md

 My name is Josué Tavares  👨‍💻 🇧🇷

-I'm a web developer, I'm studying fullstack web development at Trybe 🖤 💻
+I'm fullstack web development 🖤 💻

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.